-- Check if your research is utilising genetic resources (GR) or Traditional Knowledge associated with Genetic Resources (TKaGR) and is thus potentially subject to Access and Benefit Sharing requirements - Check, if the collections are in the country of origin of the specimens to be studied, whether the country has access legislation that includes ex situ material accessioned in its collections.
-If yes, contact the collection holders for advice, or proceed as above for fieldwork. - ✓ Check that material is available without conditions that would compromise your research. - ✓ File all documents that may accompany the material that is acquired from this institution; this may include that the receiving institution has to agree to specific responsibilities linked with this the transferred material.
+- An individual planning to acquire material from ex situ collections: - Check if your research is utilising genetic resources (GR) or Traditional Knowledge associated with Genetic Resources (TKaGR) and is thus potentially subject to Access and Benefit Sharing requirements - Check, if the collections are in the country of origin of the specimens to be studied, whether the country has access legislation that includes ex situ material accessioned in its collections.
+If yes, contact the collection holders for advice, or proceed as above for fieldwork. - ✓ Check that material is available without conditions that would compromise your research. - File all documents that may accompany the material that is acquired from this institution; this may include that the receiving institution has to agree to specific responsibilities linked with this the transferred material.